Test your knowledge of the Faith and Church History:

 The Twelve Promises of the Sacred Heart

-We present in this issue the excellent work by Father Joseph McDonnell, S.J. first written during the Pontificate of Pope Saint Pius X and which, now out of print, Catholic Family News has given us permission to reprint following their publishing of it.
-It is a beautiful meditation and commentary that should encourage more devotion to the Most Sacred Heart of Jesus as we continue with Part Three - Meditation on Promise #1
+In this year-end issue we present the excellent work by Fr.
+Joseph McDonnell, S.J. first written during the Pontificate of Pope Saint Pius X and which, now out of print, Catholic Family News has given permission to reprint following their publishing of it.
+It is a beautiful meditation commentary that should encourage more devotion to the Most Sacred Heart of Jesus as we continue with Part Four - Meditation on the Second Promise

 Precious Gift of our Faith